Arrival & Expo

 The noise on the final straight is deafening.
 There's so much going through my head in those last couple of hundred metres, it's all just a blur.
 Five majors in seven months and three in seven weeks.
 I try to look around and savour all the sights and sounds but it's over in seconds.

 I cross the line in 3.08.54.
-52,812 runners finish the race, this resulted in the 2018 NYC Marathon breaking the record for the most finishers of any marathon in the world (source:NYRR).
+A total of 52,812 runners finish the race.
+This resulted in the 2018 NYC Marathon breaking the record for the most finishers of any marathon in the world (source:NYRR).

 I collect my medal and prepare myself for the long walk from the finish back to the baggage reclaim.
 This walk is the stuff of legends, with some claiming you should receive a second medal for completing it.
 The support staff line the fenced walkway and shout encouragement as runners hobble their way to the exits, arranging medical care for those who had given everything to make it to the finish line and were not able to make this extra distance unaided.

-Strava course profile: that big old climb at the start before a long descent, a few bumps over the bridges and the monster bridge at ~15 miles before the rise toward Central Park and the rollercoaster within
+New York City Marathon course elevation profile: that big old climb at the start before a long descent, a few bumps over the bridges and the monster bridge at ~15 miles before the rise toward Central Park and the rollercoaster within

 Now I don't think I could have been particularly sound of mind at this point as once I finally managed to complete the epic post-marathon walk, I decided that I would walk back to the YMCA.
 This turned out to be around three miles away.
 During this additional, blurry hike, I discovered another great thing about marathon day in New York.
 It's not just the hundreds of thousands lining the streets that made you feel like a rock star - it's everyone.
 As I scuffed along the pavements (sidewalks) in my flip-flops, still dressed in my race kit, my medal hanging from my neck and wrapped in a space blanket, people were smiling, congratulating me, patting me on the back.
 At one point a guy jumped out of a bar across the street and shouted 'HEY BUDDY!
 GREAT JOB' at me.